 - Sick leave is not charged for legal holidays or for nonworkdays established by Executive Order.

-Exception: If employees shown to be eligible in 434.422 elect to receive annual leave credit in lieu of holiday leave pay (see 512.65) and then become ill during their scheduled tour, sick leave may be charged to supplement work hours, up to the limit of their regular work schedule, on the holiday worked, provided the requirements of section 513.32 are met.
+Exception: If employees shown to be eligible in 434.422 elect to receive annual-leave credit in lieu of holiday-leave pay (see 512.65) and then become ill during their scheduled tour, sick leave may be charged to supplement work hours, up to and including the limit of their regular work schedule, on the holiday worked, provided the requirements of section 513.32 are met.

 - Sick leave may be charged on any scheduled workday of an employee’s basic workweek.